mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 socially.
 Nearby the primary airlock will always be negotiation rooms and communications chambers for bringing potential employers’ administration agents on board.
-There is something to be said for the added security being hundreds of thousand of kilometres away from anyone brings when the negotiation process begins with a new client.
+There is something to be said for the added security being hundreds of thousand of kilometers away from anyone brings when the negotiation process begins with a new client.